associate degree in occupational studies

 Prerequisites: Successful completion of the First Year or equivalent

 This course builds on the work done in Scene Study I and continues to explore how the script as well as the musical and physical texts come together to create a musical theatre performance.
 Students will rehearse a truncated version of an existing musical as if for the stage during the 1st seven weeks of the semester.
-Scenes will be double or triple cast allowing students to learn from each other’s work on the same scene.
 The second half of the semester the musical will be blocked and rehearsed in a one camera set-up.

 2.0 Credits